Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Network Devices Interconnectivity Check

 Do all my dozens of computers, laptops, Pis, clusters, NAS drives, and the like still connect as before?
 Most important is my web-scraping bot in a hardened, RAIDed, dedicated machine with its own UPS.
-But alas, I cannot SSH into it even though the SSH handshake packets make it to the hefty box.
+But alas, I cannot SSH into it even though the SSH handshake packets reach the hefty box.

-Could this be our old frienemy IPv4 forwarding being disabled?
+Could this be our old frenemy IPv4 forwarding being disabled?
 Possibly.
 I’m able to SSH into the machine from my iPhone (seriously) when on the same network.

 Nope.
 Adding net.ipv4.ip_forward = 1 in the right place with a restart did not yield joy.

 According to dmesg -w (to tail dmesg logs), UFW (Uncomplicated Firewall) is not blocking ICMP requests or TCP requests on port 22.
-When I do something nutty like try to SSH on, say, port 23, then I can see the UFW block logs in dmesg.
-Confirmed: Packets can reach that machine.
+When I do something nutty like try to SSH on, say, port 23, I do see UFW block logs in dmesg.
+Confirmed: packets can reach that machine.

-Running tcpdump src 192.168.10.100 where the IP is from the Trusted network on the target machine shows it is responding to pings.
+Running tcpdump src 192.168.10.100—the IP from the Trusted network on the target machine—shows it is responding to pings.
 I’m even getting replies to SSH handshake requests.
 So now we know that return packets are being dropped.
 Interesting!
 Aside: tcpdump is awesome.

 Let’s follow the trail.
-Digging a little deeper I see replies to ICMP and SSH handshakes are being sent to some IP over HTTPS that I do not recognize.
-Bizzare.
+Digging a little deeper, I see replies to ICMP and SSH handshakes being sent to some IP over HTTPS that I don’t recognize.
+Bizarre.
 When I run the usual ipinfo tools I see that replies are going over a VPN that I completely forgot about.
-Ha.
-Replies to a different subnet are egressing over the VPN, but cannot return properly.
+Ha—replies to a different subnet are egressing over the VPN but cannot return properly.
 Neat.

 VPN causes ACK packets to return over the wrong adapter